 For starters, ClimbOn is intuitive and handy to apply.
 The bar is solid, but after warming up in the hand it creates a nice layer of balm on the skin.

 It’s neither oily nor obtrusive, and it stays on without getting in the way.
 The ingredients are plant-based or beeswax, and all are food-grade, which is important for some customers.

 And as a bonus, the ClimbOn bar is one of the best smelling of the bunch.

 Recovery-wise, the ClimbOn seemed to produce the most reliable healing.
 I personally care most about performance outdoors, which means that I like my tips to be ready for a beating.
 The ClimbOn heals without softening much, which is helpful for maintaining a solid layer of durable skin.

 ClimbOn isn’t the cheapest product we tested, but it’s far from the most expensive, and it’s in the ballpark of most salves we tested.
 It helps that you don’t have to use too much — the bar feels like it will last quite a while.

-For the money, ClimbOn is probably the best bet for most climbers.
+For the money, we think ClimbOn is the best salve for most climbers.